-

 attacking the structures in the sub-mucosal regions under the intestinal

-obstruction, adhesions, fistulae vand abscesses.
-The gut may perforate.
+causes obstruction, adhesions, fistulae vand abscesses.
+The gut may

-Crohn's was rarely reported before 1900 and was only described by Dr Burrill
+perforate.
+Crohn's was rarely reported before 1900 and was only described

-Crohn in detail in the 1930s.
-Since the 1950s its incidence has increased
+by Dr Burrill Crohn in detail in the 1930s.
+Since the 1950s its incidence

 -

-between Crohn's in humans and Johne's Disease in cattle and other animals.
+similarity between Crohn's in humans and Johne's Disease in cattle

 -

-mycobacterium paratuberculosis is also responsible for Crohn's.
-Now DNA
+that mycobacterium paratuberculosis is also responsible for Crohn's.

 -

-of standard milk bottle samples, and in a high percentage of dairy cows.
+cent of standard milk bottle samples, and in a high percentage of

+dairy cows.
 A possible source of human infection is therefore milk.
-Epidemiological

-studies show a higher incidence of Crohn's in communities downwind of
+Epidemiological studies show a higher incidence of Crohn's in communities

-water flowing through grazed pastures.
-This suggests that the organism
+downwind of water flowing through grazed pastures.
+This suggests that

-is whipped up from the water's surface, then inhaled by locals.
+the organism is whipped up from the water's surface, then inhaled

 -

-Crohn's Disease is coincident with the increase in modern farming techniques.
+of Crohn's Disease is coincident with the increase in modern farming

 -

-an association between Crohn's and Johne's Disease which would suggest
+accept an association between Crohn's and Johne's Disease which would

-a major public health problem.
-Opponents of the thesis question the lack
+suggest a major public health problem.
+Opponents of the thesis question

 -